Universal stability of coherently diffusive 1D systems with respect to decoherence: Stability of quantum diffusion: The Fibonacci and PBRM models.

 where $x=\tau_W/\tau_{\phi}$.
 This expression captures the dependence of $D$ with large and small values of $\tau_W/\tau_ {\phi}$.
-For $\tau_W/\tau_\phi \ll 1$, the diffusion coefficient $D\approx D_0(1-\frac{1}{6}(\frac{\tau_W}{\tau_\phi})^2)$.
-While for $\tau_W/\tau_{\phi} \gg 1$, we enter the strong quantum Zeno regime and $D/D_0 \approx 2\tau_{\phi} / \tau_W$ .
+For $\tau_W/\tau_\phi \ll 1$, the diffusion coefficient $D\approx D_0(1-\frac{1}{6}(\frac{\tau_W}{\tau_\phi})^2)$, while for $\tau_W/\tau_{\phi} \gg 1$, we enter the strong quantum Zeno regime and $D/D_0 \approx 2\tau_{\phi} / \tau_W$.

-Eq.~\eqref{Eq:AnaliticaFromPoisson}, predicts a universal behavior for quantum systems showing diffusive-like coherent dynamics after its initial ballistic spreading.
-Figure \ref{fig:LET:03} shows the normalized diffusion coefficient $D/D_0$ in the three models (HHAA, Fibonacci, and PBRM).
-Analysis has focused only on the diffusive-like coherent dynamics regime for all models, where $D_0$ is well defined.
-The universal behavior predicted by Eq. \eqref{Eq:AnaliticaFromPoisson} is in excellent agreement with the numerical results for all models.
+Eq.~\eqref{Eq:AnaliticaFromPoisson} represents our main result.
+As one can see, it depends only on a single parameter, i.e. the ratio between the mean elastic scattering time and the decoherence time.
+Thus, it describes {\it universally} any 1D quantum mechanical model characterized by a coherent diffusive dynamics, independently of the details of their microscopic dynamics.
+Our analytical results have been confirmed numerically in Figure~\ref{fig:LET:03}, where the normalized diffusion coefficient $D/D_0$ is shown for the HHAA, Fibonacci, and PBRM models, focusing only on the diffusive-like coherent dynamics regime, where $D_0$ is well defined.
+The universal behavior predicted by Eq.~\eqref{Eq:AnaliticaFromPoisson} is in excellent agreement with the numerical results for all models.

 The fact that a coherent diffusive quantum dynamics is extremely robust to the environmental noise is in striking contrast with what one would expect considering scattering (with a time scale $\tau_W$) and environmental noise (with a time scale $\tau_{\phi}$) as two independent Poisson's processes.
 In this case, the two processes can be thought of as a single Poisson's process with a time scale $1/\tau=1/\tau_W+1/\tau_\phi$.
 Thus, for small values of $\tau_W/\tau_{\phi} \ll 1$, we have \(D\approx D_0(1-\tau_W/\tau_\phi)\), in contrast with the quadratic correction present in Eq.~\eqref{Eq:AnaliticaFromPoisson}.
 Our findings are also in contrast with standard results in classical systems where the diffusion coefficient for the dynamics in presence of external noise is the sum of the diffusion coefficients given by the two processes~\cite{chaos1984}.
-Note that Eq.~\eqref{Eq:DSigama0-gen} also predicts a complete independence of the diffusion coefficient on the decoherence strength in presence of a fully diffusive coherent dynamics.